pdjr-beatrice/log/README.md

 When a new log file is created, enquiries in any "INIT" paragraph are automatically executed.

-In normal use, the `log-update` script takes one or more paragraph names as its arguments and processes the selected enquiries into log entries.
+In normal use, `log-update` takes one or more paragraph names as its argument(s) and processes the selected enquiries into log entries.
-It usually makes sense to schedule execution of the update script: indeed, if the system is being used to record vessel movements, then scheduling is mandatory and the frequency of script execution will determine the resolution of the logged track.
+It usually makes sense to schedule execution of the update script: indeed, if the log system is being used to track vessel movements, then scheduling is pretty-much mandatory and the frequency of script execution will determine the resolution of the logged track.

 The `log-update` script will only write values returned from the Signal K server to the log file if they differ from the most recent previously logged value.